GPuleri/contiki-ng/assignment1/assignment1_2/README.md

 ## Directories description

-Inside of the base directory `assignment1_2` there are two folders and two files:
+Inside of the base directory `assignment1_2` there are two sub-projects, two folders and two files:
 * `6TiSCH_stack`, this sub-project contains the files needed for the analysis of the entire 6TiSCH stack.
 * `TSCH_MAC_layer`, this sub-project contains the files needed for the analysis of the TSCH MAC layer.
-* `plots.xlsx`, this file contains the various plots obtained after the analysis.
+* `plots`, this folder contains the various plots obtained by the scripts.
+* `scripts`, this folder contains the various scripts used to obtain the plots.
 * `README.md`, this file contains information about other files in the sub-directories.
+* `data.zip`, this file contains the data used for the plots.

+Each of these sub-projects contain the following sub-directories:

+* `LEAF`, this directory contains all the files needed to run the leaf node.
+* `ROOT`, this directory contains all the files needed to run the root node.

-Each of these sub-projects contain the following files:
+Each of these sub-directories contain the following files:

 * `Makefile`, this file contains a set of directives used by a make build automation tool to generate a target/goal.
 This Makefile can define the MODULES variable, a list of modules that should be included.
 It can also configure the Contiki-NG networking stack.
 * `project-conf.h`, this file contains C declarations and macro definitions.
 It is used to configure the develop environment, the system configuration and the various layers of the stack.
 * `assignment1_2.c`, this file contains the class that is meant to be run.
-* `data.zip`, this file that contains the data used for the plots.